AndersSchmidtHansen/Sidequest/readme.md

    * Sending password reminders to a user (✔)
    * Differentiating between admin and non-admin users (✔)
    * Sending newly registered users a welcome email (✔)
+   * Easily turn some users into testers (can access paywalled features freely for a limited time period) (⌚)
    * more to come...

 2. **A complete [Stripe](https://stripe.com/) integration flow: (⌚)**